Factors to Consider in Selecting a Farm Irrigation System (B 882)Download PDF

 Micro-sprinklers have been used to some extent in Georgia on pecans and a few other orchard crops such as peaches.
 Since they must be installed above ground, they may be more prone to physical damage than some types of drip irrigation systems.

-Most electric suppliers offer electricity for irrigation purposes at a special rate.
-Some also require that the power source be interruptible.
+Some electric suppliers offer electricity for irrigation purposes at a special rate.
+Most also require that the power source be interruptible.
 This means that the power supplier can shut off power for a few hours each day during peak demand periods.
+Some electricity providers offer time of day pricing with discounts for off-peak usage.
 This possibility should be taken into account in the initial design of the system.

 An additional consideration is whether or not three-phase power is needed.
 Depending on where you are located on their distribution system, most power suppliers will limit you to 10 or 15 horsepower on single-phase lines.
 If more horsepower is required and three-phase power is not available on or near the farm, the cost to construct power lines may be prohibitive.